Clique cover

-In graph theory, a clique cover or partition into cliques of a given undirected graph is a partition of the vertices into cliques, subsets of vertices within which every two vertices are adjacent.
+In graph theory, a clique cover or partition into cliques of a given undirected graph is a collection of cliques that cover the whole graph.
+Generally, this means all vertices must be covered, and the term clique edge cover is used when all edges must be covered.
 A minimum clique cover is a clique cover that uses as few cliques as possible.
 The minimum k for which a clique cover exists is called the clique cover number of the given graph.

 Relation to coloring

 A clique cover of a graph G may be seen as a graph coloring of the complement graph of G, the graph on the same vertex set that has edges between non-adjacent vertices of G. Like clique covers, graph colorings are partitions of the set of vertices, but into subsets with no adjacencies (independent sets) rather than cliques.
 A subset of vertices is a clique in G if and only if it is an independent set in the complement of G, so a partition of the vertices of G is a clique cover of G if and only if it is a coloring of the complement of G.